uhudo/igoprotect/README.md

 Welcome to the IgoProtect - a decentralized peer-to-peer consensus delegation platform!

+The platform can be accessed on Testnet at: [https://igoprotect.vercel.app/](https://igoprotect.vercel.app/)

 This README provides an overview of the platform, instructions for its use, and deployment in a local environment.

 The project was developed using [AlgoKit](https://developer.algorand.org/algokit/).